Ocean Newsletter

 -

-Sustainable Fisheries: From the Perspective of "Catching" and "Eating"
+Sustainable Fisheries: From the Perspectives of "Catching" and "Eating"

-WADA Tokio (Executive Director, Japan Fisheries Scoence & Technology Association)
+WADA Tokio (Executive Director, Japan Fisheries Science & Technology Association)

 While the state of fishery resources around Japan appears to be relatively stable, the decline in fishery production continues.
 To achieve a sustainable fishery industry and build a resilient fishery supply and demand system, in addition to maintaining resources "while catching" based on the maximum sustainable yield, it is essential to maintain a production system "while eating" through conscious efforts to produce locally for local consumption, taking into account the characteristics of Japan's fisheries, which are a high-variety, low-volume production.